MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 https://eaa-chapter-288.square.site

-We look forward to meeting you and we welcome you to our Chapter!!
+We look forward to meeting and welcoming you to our Chapter!!

 30 online sessions to expand your knowledge of building your own aircraft